College Ave Refinancing

-Editor’s Note: Article Last Updated 6/17/17 to include latest interest rate information and a $200 refinance bonus.
+Editor’s Note 2/21/18: Article Updated to include latest interest rate information.

 Last year, College Ave was a brand new company entering the private student loan market.
 This year they have expanded and added student loan refinancing to their options.
 College Ave does offer very competitive interest rates with their refinancing and consolidation options, making them a good option in certain circumstances.
 However, there are a few red flags that borrowers should know before signing up.

 Variable-rate loans with College Ave start at 2.88%, while fixed-rate loans start at 3.5%.
 Borrowers must either refinance or consolidate a minimum of $5,000 of debt, while the maximum is $150,000 (graduates of medical, dental, veterinary, or pharmacy programs have a maximum of $250,000).
 Like most other legitimate lenders there is no origination or prepayment fees associated with these loans.

 Borrowers have between 5 and 15 years to repay the loans, and College Ave does provide a little bit more flexibility on repayment than other lenders.
 For example, while most other lenders let borrowers choose a 10 or 15 year repayment term, College Ave also offers a 12 year term, should it be desired.